CK-MPM: A Compact-Kernel Material Point Method: Experiment

+As shown in \autoref{fig:pumpkin}, the pumpkins simulated with the compact kernel produce significant fractures, while those simulated with the quadratic kernel exhibit elastic behavior, bouncing back after a brief period of compression.

-In the second test case, \textit{Oreo Drop}, we simulate an Oreo-like structure consisting of a heart and crust falling to the ground.
+In the second test case, \textit{Oreo Drop}, we simulate an Oreo-like structure consisting of filing and chocolate wafers falling to the ground.
 Both parts are modeled using the NACC model with parameters $E = 2 \times 10^4 Pa$, $\nu = 0.4$, $\alpha_0 = -0.01$, $\beta = 0.1$, $\xi = 0.8$, and $M = 2.36$.
 The initial drop height of the Oreo is set to $\frac{16}{256}$m, and the simulation is conducted with gravity $g = -9.8\,\text{m/s}^2$.
 As shown in \autoref{fig:oreo}, the Oreo simulated with the compact kernel fractures and falls apart, while the one simulated with the quadratic kernel retains its original shape.
 Additionally, the Oreo demonstrates more brittle fractures compared to the pumpkin due to its complex geometry and structural subtleties.

 These results highlight the different fracture behaviors induced by the compact kernel, particularly in scenarios involving collisions and complex geometries.
-Notably, our method achieves realistic fracture animations without relying on a phase-field model, which explicitly tracks fracture surfaces and softens materials to facilitate crack generation, as demonstrated in \cite{wolper2019cd,wolper2020anisompm}.
+Although purely numerical, our method more easily produces fractures without relying on a phase-field model, which explicitly tracks fracture surfaces and softens materials to facilitate crack generation, as demonstrated in \cite{wolper2019cd,wolper2020anisompm}.

 \paragraph{Fracture Avoidance} Although the small kernel radius may lead to more frequent fracture behavior, we show that increasing the particle sampling density per cell could mitigate the unwanted fracture.